cryptape/nostr-binding/docs/nostr-lock-script.md

 ```
 Code hash: nostr lock script code hash
 Hash type: nostr lock script hash type
-Args: <schnorr pubkey, 32 bytes> <PoW difficulty, 1 byte>
+Args:  <PoW difficulty, 1 byte> <schnorr pubkey hash, 20 bytes>
 ```

-When the PoW difficulty is zero, the Schnorr pubkey is used to unlock.
-When the PoW difficulty is non-zero, the Schnorr pubkey is not used and should be all zero, and another unlock method is used.
+When the PoW difficulty is zero, the Schnorr pubkey hash is used to unlock.
+When the PoW difficulty is non-zero, the Schnorr pubkey hash is not used and should be all zero, and another unlock method is used.
 More details will be explained below.

 ## Witness